opconWizard/opcon-docs/docs/reports/predefined.md

   --------------------------------------------------------------------------------

-**Description**: Shows OpCon/xps User Roles that are duplicates of each other **File Name**: Admin22
+**Description**: Shows OpCon User Roles that are duplicates of each other **File Name**: Admin22
   **Primary Table**: ROLES
   **Required Filters**: \<None\>